diyoyo/HAQRHelper/README.md

 3. Once installed on your phone, you may need to go to the app settings and switch on the baseURL in the default definitions.

+4. Important note: the only rule here is that the TAG_ID of a given QRCode should match the one in Home Assistant.
+** Don't leave the `TAG ID` field blank in the Home Assistant Companion app if you want this to work reliably! **

 # Credits

 I used **ChatGPT4** to generate most of the code, as well as drafts of the logo.